 Year 2 Compulsory courses

-Tools and methods for economists, Evidence Based Public Health, Equality and health, Social and environmental entrepreneurship, Project management, Environmental and natural resource economics, Advanced biostatistics and epidemiology, Health, environment and sustainability, Planning and management in health care.
+Evidence based public health, Equity and health, Tools and methods for economists*, Advanced biostatistics and epidemiology, Social and environmental entrepreneurship*, Project management*, Environmental and natural resource economics*

 *Given by Umeå School of Business, Economics and Statistics

 This programme gives knowledge that can be used in NGO’s, public organisations and private companies.
 Many graduates will work in the public sector in local and state institutions, from e.g. hospitals to the Ministry of Health.
 They may work with public health policies, health advocacy, legislation, management, evaluation of interventions or to analyse the effect of decisions on different levels.

 Graduates can find jobs in non-profit organizations such as Red Cross, Save the Children, Medecins Sans Frontièrs or Clinton Health Access initiative.
 Other graduates will go to the private sector working e.g., for pharmaceutical companies or for health insurance companies.
 Others will work for the health minister or at WHO.

 A future university career in research is another path since the programme is designed for those already working as, or planning to become, public health practitioners.
 Further studies can lead to a PhD degree.

 Use this link for information regarding how to apply

 See also link at the bottom of this page regarding application.